zntKI/UnityGameScriptingProject/README.md

 - **UI Manager**
 - **Audio Manager**<br>

-Then, they communicate through Events and that way update the state of the game.
+Then, they communicate through Events, updating the state of the game.

 ## Features